Managing Stress in the workplace is increasingly becoming an issue in today’s business environment.

 As a manager, you have a duty of care towards your employees, including making arrangements to take regular breaks throughout the day.

-Although there is no single solution that works for every business, company owners must satisfy themselves that their staff can relax and refresh themselves during the working day.
+Although there is no single solution that works for every business, company owners must satisfy themselves so that their staff can relax and refresh themselves during the working day.

 Breaks do not necessarily need to entail time off work.
 Short periods of lunchtime relaxation can often help energize staff when flagging in the middle of the day.